bestia-dev/bestia-dev.github.io/README.md

 It is easy to make a personal website on GitHub.
 Just use the magic repository name: `github_username.github.io`.
-For me it is: <https://bestia-dev.github.io>
+For me, it is: [bestia-dev.github.io](https://bestia-dev.github.io)

 Then make a GitHub action to create `GitHub pages` from your `docs` folders.
 Done!